SharathPROG/Matplotlib/README.md

 _Step 4.
 All the extra stuff_

 Now comes the fun part.
-Warning: It can also be the most challening if the type of changes your are trying to implement into your visualization are not basic.
-However, for this application, let's still with some basic labeling, color changes, adding gridlines, and shifting font sizes, and creating the plot size.
+Warning: It can also be the most challenging part if the type of changes your are trying to implement into your visualization are not basic.
+However, for this application, let's add some basic labeling, color changes, gridlines, and different than default font sizes.

 ```
 plt.title('Age by Year', fontsize=14) # create title, and add a comma with your fontsize